Christian García (Andorran footballer)

-Christian García González (born 4 February 1999) is an Andorran footballer who plays as a centre-back for UE Santa Coloma and the Andorra national team.
+Christian García González (born 4 February 1999) is an Andorran footballer who plays as a centre-back for Atlètic Club d'Escaldes and the Andorra national team.

 Career

 García made his international debut for Andorra on 17 November 2020 in the UEFA Nations League against Latvia, being sent off with a second yellow card in the closing moments of the match.